compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

   roslaunch ur5_with_measurement_tool display.launch

 .. figure:: 07_urdf_tool_01.jpg
     :figclass: figure
     :class: figure-img img-fluid

     Screenshot of RViz showing the ur5 with the custom end-effector.

+In RViz you can customize the display settings and save the ``urdf.rviz``

 Further links